ropensci/roweb3/content/blog/2026-06-04-r-universe-api/index.md

 {{< figure src="jeroen.png" alt="Screenshot of Jeroen Ooms' author page on the rOpenSci website, featuring the list of rOpenSci packages that he maintains." >}}

 On a Quarto website, you could have a code chunk using R to query the R-universe APIs, through the [universe R package](https://docs.ropensci.org/universe/) for instance.

+In any case, if you use server-side requests, you need to re-render your website fairly regularly to avoid your packages' listing to get out-of-date.

 ## Conclusion